 During a transitional period of at least 7 and at most 14 years, patentees will be given the option to "opt out" existing Bundle Patents and Bundle Patents validated after the new system entered into force from the UPC.
-By opting out, the competence of the UPC is deselected for the respective Bundle Patent, resulting in a continued exclusive competence of the national courts as per status quo.
+By opting out, the competence of the UPC is deselected for the respective Bundle Patent, and the competence of the national courts selected instead.